hello everyone, my name is Christopher Barra. I am a 24 year old male (25 in two weeks

 ) I am brand new to this website and just wanted to introduce myself.

 So 5 years ago (20 years old) I had a run in with optic neuritis in my left eye.
 They could never figure out what it was from.
 But all my tests for ms indicators came back normal like the spinal tap, and all the other things they checked.
-I also did not have multiple lesions, I only had the one on my actual optic nerve.
+I also did not have multiple lesions, I only had the one.

 So on through life I went with eventually not even thinking about ms on a daily basis.
 I got two years of college in but always loved restaurants and that atmosphere.
 Long story short I have been managing a restaurant for the past two years and love it in every which way.